AchrafKassioui/Learning-iOS-Dev/README.md

 ## Links and resources

+- 🎬 [CoreML basic tutorial](https://www.youtube.com/watch?v=OxKHt1NwOHw), *accessed 9 July 2024*.
+Nice basic setup of a model with CoreML.
+Also interesting to see how SpriteKit and UIKit belong to the same family.
 - 📝 [Total programming in Swift](https://medium.com/@andre_videla/total-programming-in-swift-526508c12a74), *accessed 31 May 2024*
 -  [Extensive list of WWDC video with download links](https://github.com/youjinp/wwdc-list)
 - 🔈 [Amazing podcast with one of Core Graphics Apple engineers](https://pca.st/episode/535318b0-d510-0130-3d77-723c91aeae46)